wavespectra/wavespectra/docs/fitting_2d.rst

     dir = np.arange(0, 360, 1)

-Frequency-direction spectra can be fit by applying a directional spreding function to a frequency spectrum.
+Frequency-direction spectra can be fit by applying a directional spreading function to a frequency spectrum.
 Two directional spreading functions are currently implemented in wavespectra: